 There are building blocks to personal branding that creates a structure to the development of the brand you want to communicate to your target market.
 Without this structure, your personal brand can end up ruining your business.
 Simply put you need a personal branding strategy!

-- Know what your competitors are doing.
 Studying intently what other founders in your business or industry are doing can give you a good idea how you can be different.
 Differentiation is the key especially when you are in a very competitive industry.
 Standing out can mean everything to you when you are carving a niche market.
 The uniqueness of your personal brand can make or break your social network presence and the positioning of your business.
-Don't try to become an expert in everything but choose a niche and as you gain market share then broaden your offerings. *For example, I'm an inbound marketing consultant, but I focus on helping B2B based SaaS startups.
+Don't try to become an expert in everything but choose a niche and as you gain market share then broaden your offerings.
+For example, I'm an inbound marketing consultant, but I focus on helping B2B based SaaS startups.
+So I track my marketing efforts vs. top HubSpot Partners and marketing consultants that I look up to.

 Personal Branding Strategies For Social Media